Sleepy John Estes: Life and career

 Estes was born in Ripley, Tennessee, either in 1899 (the date on his gravestone) or 1900 (the date on his World War I draft card).
 In 1915, his father, a sharecropper who played guitar, moved the family to Brownsville, Tennessee.
 Not long after, Estes lost the sight in his right eye when a friend threw a rock at him.
 At the age of 19, while working as a field hand, he began to perform professionally, mostly at parties and picnics, with the accompaniment of Hammie Nixon, a harmonica player, and James "Yank" Rachell, a guitarist and mandolin player.
 Estes continued to work on and off with both musicians for more than fifty years.
 He also performed in medicine shows with Willie Newbern.

 At the suggestion of Jim Jackson, Estes made his debut as a recording artist in Memphis, Tennessee, in 1929, at a session organized by Ralph Peer for Victor Records.
 He recorded the tracks "Drop Down Mama" and "Someday Baby Blues" with Nixon in 1935.
 He later worked with Son Bonds and Charlie Pickett.

 He went on to record for Decca Records and Bluebird Records, with his last prewar recording session taking place in 1941.
 He made a brief return to recording at Sun Studio in Memphis in 1952, recording "Runnin' Around" and "Rats in My Kitchen", but otherwise was out of the public eye in the 1940s and 1950s.

 Estes sang with a distinctive "crying" vocal style.
 He frequently teamed with more capable musicians, such as Yank Rachell, Hammie Nixon, and the piano player Jab Jones.
 Estes sounded so much like an old man, even on his early records, that blues revivalists reportedly delayed looking for him because they assumed he would have to be long dead (and because the musician Big Bill Broonzy had written that he was dead).
 By the time he was tracked down by the blues historians Bob Koester and Samuel Charters in 1962, he was completely blind and living in poverty.
+Along with his wife, Ann, who took many of the iconic photos of Estes found in blues books and album covers, Sam Charters filmed Estes performing, sitting in front of his shack near Brownsville.
+Blind and frail, he became the heart and soul of the Charters' movie, "The Blues," that was not released widely until 2020, in a Document Records package titled "Searching for Secret Heroes."
 He resumed touring with Nixon and recording for Delmark Records.
 Estes, Nixon and Rachell appeared at the Newport Folk Festival in 1964.